Costaa18/weather-turbo/README.md

 ```

-## 🔍 Estrutura do Projeto
+## 🔍 Project Structure

-Aqui está a estrutura básica do projeto:
+Here’s the basic structure of the project:

 ```
 weather-microservices-app/